andreamoro-git/blog/_posts/2023-08-18-how-to-include-LaTeX-in-a-docker-image.md

 ---
 # How to include a LaTeX distribution inside a docker image

+I recently had to prepare a replication package for a paper I wrote.
+The replication package included a Python script that generated some figures using matplotlib package with some LaTeX formatting.
+I wanted to use docker to ensure that the script would run on any machine without the need to install any dependencies (see [this recommendation from AEA's data editor](https://aeadataeditor.github.io/posts/2021-11-16-docker)).
-I needed to include LaTeX in a docker image to compile a latex file from within a python script, but instructions on how to include LaTeX in a docker image are scarce.
-One of the issues with running LaTeX inside a docker container is that standard
-LaTeX distributions are huge, and I have read some reports of docker not working with them.
-The solution is to use a minimal LaTeX distribution, such as [TinyTeX](https://yihui.org/tinytex/).
-To do so you need to add the following lines to your Dockerfile:
+Instructions on how to include LaTeX inside a docker image are scarce.
+One of the challenges of running LaTeX inside a Docker container is that standard LaTeX distributions are large, and there have been reports of Docker not working well with them.
+However, a solution is to use a minimal LaTeX distribution like [TinyTeX](https://yihui.org/tinytex/).
+To add TinyTeX to your Dockerfile, simply include the following lines:

 ```
 # install perl and wget if you don't have them already